 India has experienced a dramatic increase in consumer Internet shopping due to its convenience and the myriad choices of the Internet.
 Further, India enjoys a rapidly developing economy, rising living standards, and improving middle-class income, all of which promote Internet shopping.

-However, worldwide, few consumers read their e-standard forms and India is likely no exception.
+However, worldwide, few consumers read their e-standard forms and India is likely no exception In order to encourage cross-border shopping, consumers should be granted Proposal.
+On the discussion whether the CESL should be a 28th contract law .

 The Indian Contract Act of 1872, largely a codification of the common law, obviously does not deal directly with this modern problem.
 Its general, and somewhat amorphous rules, including offer and acceptance, unconscionability, public policy, and fraud only indirectly relate to modern Internet contracting.
 Further, these tools rely on after-the-fact policing, do nothing to decrease the costs of dispute resolution, and potentially will bury India’s courts in litigation.